 Why did you decide to self-publish and how did you find the experience?

 Like most Indie authors, we grew tired of banging our heads against the literary agent’s doors.
 Then, purely by chance, the e-pub craze kicked in.
 A group of writers in my Kansas City critique group decided to spin-off and create Write Brain Trust, which is committed to “writers helping writers with creativity, publishing, and marketing in a digital world.”
-[See http://WriteBrainTrust.wordpress.com ] As a unit, we researched social media, digital publishing, and marketing.
+[See Write Brain Trust on Facebook.
+Our blog was "taken down" recently.
+We can't get an answer as to why, but it is absent for the time being.]
+As a unit, my WBT colleatues researched social media, digital publishing, and marketing.
 We worked on this intensely for about six months … then we began publishing our books.
-Our group of twelve writers has published about twenty-five books in eighteen months.
-What that says is that we had all written books, we just needed to move beyond the traditional methods of publication and do it ourselves.
+Our group of twelve writers has published at least thirty-five books in 24 months.
+What that says is that we had all written books, we just needed to move beyond the traditional methods of publication, and become our own publisher.
 It has been an amazing ride … and one that doesn’t stop because something new is always popping up!

 Indie authors don’t get to have a dedicated marketing team and professionals to look after the marketing of their books.
 How did you spread the news about your books and did it work?